sevbesau/dotfiles/README.md

 ### [dunst](https://dunst-project.org/documentation/)

-#### notifications
+Dunst is the notification server, it is configured to give notifications for:

 - mails
 - music

-## Dependencies
+## (WIP) Dependencies

-Note: this list is not exhaustive, but gives a shallow high level overview of the software my setup uses
+Note: this list is not exhaustive, but gives a high level overview of the software my setup uses

 ### Software